Karem1986/Best_Rock_Song/README.md

 Limits the damage if the app is compromised

-Aligns with security best practices for containerized applications

 - Passwords:

 We are using Werkzeug as to protect the passwords from being hacked.